saltyorg/docs/docs/reference/domain.md

     - For Cloudflare users.

-        Note: if you provide a Cloudflare email and API Key in your settings, the Saltbox installer will set this up for you automatically.
+        Note: if you provide a Cloudflare email and Global API Key in your settings, the Saltbox installer will set this up for you automatically.
 See the tab to the right for details about this optional automation.

     === "Saltbox Install Type"
         You will need to create A Records for all Saltbox subdomains.